steven-exarcos/pass-documentation/developer-documentation/data-loaders/grant-loader.md

 # Grant Loader

-The PASS Grant Loader ingests grant data from an institution and maps the data to the appropriate PASS Objects in the PASS Data Model.
+The Grant Loader ingests grant data from an institution and maps the data to the appropriate PASS Objects in the PASS Data Model.

 ## Summary